 checking the month correctly.
 Pay attention to the choice of

-test dates - the main place errors crop up in programs is at the
+test dates - errors frequently crop up in programs at the

 "boundaries" of data ranges.
 In this case the correct range for

 the month is 1 to 12, inclusive, so 4 of the test cases are

 at the boundaries (one date just inside and one just outside).